raspberrypilearning/pixel-art-unplugged/en/step_4.md

 --- task ---

-Create your own pixel art image in the grid below.
-Colouring pixels in to create an image.
+Create your own pixel art image in the grid below by colouring in pixels.

-It can be anything you want.
+The image can show anything you want.

 DESIGN - Empty 10x10 grid with 0-10 labels for X, Y across the top and left.